-SECTION 11.
-MOTIONS
+SECTION 140.- MOTIONS

-11.1 PROCESSING OF MOTIONS
+140.1 PROCESSING OF MOTIONS

 When a motion is made and seconded, it shall be stated by the Presiding Officer before debate.
+The Presiding Officer will ask for a motion and second to approve the recommendation before debate takes place.
 Once stated by the Presiding Officer the motion is owned by the Council and cannot be withdrawn by the maker.

-11.2 UNANIMOUS CONSENT
+140.2 UNANIMOUS CONSENT